Aún hay algo: Composition and lyrics

-"Aún Hay Algo" is a latin pop and teen pop that runs for three minutes and 34 seconds.
+"Aún Hay Algo" is a latin pop and teen pop song that runs for three minutes and 34 seconds.
 It was written by Carlos Lara and Karen Sokoloff, with production from Pedro Damián.
 The song is structured in verse-pre-chorus-chorus form, with a bridge between the last two choruses.
-The voice of Mexican singer-songwriter Lynda Thomas is heard during the pre-chorus and chorus, and also doing harmonies for Christopher during his solo and for Dulce during the bridge.
+It is written in the key of E major with a tempo of 95 BPMs.
+Mexican singer-songwriter Lynda Thomas is heard during the pre-chorus and chorus, and also doing harmonies for Christopher during his solo and for Dulce during the bridge.

 The first verse is sung by Dulce María and Alfonso; the former feels that "there's something growing" between her and her lover, while the latter says that they "have a past, that maybe won't happen to us again".
 On the pre-chorus, Anahí and Christian state that even though "there is a goodbye difficult to forget" there's "also a love that can do miracles".
 During the chorus, Anahí, Dulce, and Christian are hopeful that their respective ex-partners "think of [them]" and "maybe between the two, there's still some love".
 In the second verse, Maite believes that "there's old feelings" between her and her ex-lover, while Christopher acknowledges that they "have a story, that left us in the middle of loneliness".
 During the bridge, Dulce begs her ex-partner to "look at [her] well", as she's "dying, to find [him] within [her]", and asks him to listen to her, before claiming "I don't how how to live without you".